Zacharyclayville/Zacharyclayville/README.md

-Over the past few months, I’ve worked on several real-world projects  some were solo, others were with teams — and all of them helped me grow as a developer.

 🍔 Bite Bite This is a food and sorting management system that I’ve been developing for over three months.
 I built it to help organize and manage food data efficiently.
 I handled everything from setting up the structure to building out the logic and making sure the app was smooth and user-friendly.
 It’s the most in-depth project I’ve worked on so far, and I’ve learned a ton from it.